 - Post engagement, 110

-Our Facebook presents is pretty stagnant right now.
+Our Facebook presence is pretty stagnant right now.
 This is because we have not focused on devolving this social media besides creating our profile.

 Email list growth